History, Mission, and Guiding Principles of the Playing For Change Foundation

-A decade ago a small group of documentary filmmakers set out with a dream to create a film rooted in the music of the streets.
-Not only has that dream been realized, it has blossomed into a global sensation called Playing For Change, a project including musicians of every level of renown, that has touched the lives of millions of people around the world.
+Playing For Change arose from a common belief that music has the power to connect people regardless of their differences.
+In 2005, a small group of film makers set out with a dream to create a film rooted in the music of the streets.
+Not only has that dream been realized, it has grown into a global sensation that has touched the lives of millions of people around the world.

 What We Do

 12 music schools and programs have been created in Bangladesh, Brazil, Ghana, Mali, Nepal, Rwanda, South Africa, and Thailand.
 More than 1,000 young people attend free classes in dance, instruments, languages and musical theory, all taught by qualified local teachers.

 Projects also help meet essential needs of the larger community, including the provision of aid such as food, clean water, medicine, clothes, books, school supplies, solar energy, computers, and other modern technology.
 Over 15,000 people have been impacted by the Foundation’s community development and empowerment efforts throughout our program regions and beyond.

 Annual program evaluations reinforce the real and positive impact of music education and demonstrate change in action.
 When children play music together, collaboration increases and conflict is reduced.
 And critically important to children, particularly those who are vulnerable due to poverty, conflict, drugs, and neglect, is that learning music increases self-esteem and fosters resilience and joy.

 - Using Music to Transform Lives and Communities: Caring adults encourage discipline, joy and personal expression through music and arts programs.
 Programs emphasize tolerance and shared understanding as methods for solving problems.

 - Connecting People and Communities: Cameras and other technology empower individuals and communities to tell their own stories.
 Children in different countries and schools learn about and get to know peers who live in dramatically different regions and circumstances.